How to Get Employment References

-At some point during your job search, a potential employer will request references.
+At some point during your job search, a potential employer will request references and conduct a reference check.
 Typically, it will be when the company is seriously interested in you as a potential hire.

 Tips for Getting the Best References

 It takes a bit of time and preparation to gather a list of strong references.
 Here are some steps you can take to make sure you select references who will give you glowing reviews:

 - Ask the Right People - Former bosses, co-workers, customers, vendors, and colleagues all make good professional references.
 College professors also make good references.
 If you are just starting out in the workforce or if you haven't worked in a while, you can use a character or personal reference from people who know your skills and attributes.
 These might include friends, neighbors, people you’ve volunteered with, and more.
 Most importantly, only ask people who you know will give you a positive reference.
 Also, try to ask people who are reliable.
 You want to know your references will respond to employers on time.

 - Be Aware of Company Referral Policies - Some employers will not provide references.
 Due to concerns about litigation, they might only provide your job title, dates of employment, and salary history.
 If that's the case, be creative and try to find alternative reference writers who are willing to speak to your qualifications.